snapwiki/snapwikiskin/README.md

+*:warning: This branch is unsuitable for use in production.
+You should switch to the "stable" branch for production wikis.*
 # Snap<i>!</i> Wiki Skin

 Snap<i>!</i> Wiki Skin is a MediaWiki skin written with Mustache and Vue.JS templates with the Snap<i>!</i> Wiki and Snap<i>!</i> website's layout in mind.